kailin-c/covid19-chatbot/README.md

 ____________________________________________________________

-Here are the copyright and permissions notices for the rivescript-js library we used, as required by the creators (we have put it in quotations & here is their link for more details: https://github.com/aichaos/rivescript-js):
+Here are the copyright and permissions notices for the rivescript-js library we used, as required by the creators (we have put it in quotations):

 "The MIT License (MIT)

 Copyright (c) 2020 Noah Petherbridge